MrTrustor/blog/blog/content/post/aws-reinvent-2016-a-recap-part2.md

 ### Blox

 If AWS is the leader in the serverless world, it clearly missed the container battle.
-ECS is light-years behind other solutions such as Kubernetes or Mesos/Marathon.
+ECS is light years behind other solutions such as Kubernetes or Mesos/Marathon.
 So much so that, before re:Invent, there was chatter about a possible Kubernetes-as-a-Service (or at least etcd-as-a-Service), announcement that would come in direct competition with Google's GKE.